 These are studies that focus on an evaluation of change processes.
 They include comparisons of the results of measurements before and after the changes were implemented (e.g., after the introduction of self-rostering), as well as a direct evaluation of the preconditions and critical success factors for a possible implementation of the changes on a larger scale.

-Déhora also carries out benchmark studies that enable a comparison of different situations.
+Déhora also carries out benchmark studies that enables comparison against a certain baseline.
 This includes, for example, comparisons of time-related employment conditions (e.g., the size of the allowances paid for working irregular shifts).
-It also includes comparisons of the social and ergonomic aspects of different shift rosters, and issues such as the efficiency and cost of workforce planning.
+It also includes comparisons of the social and ergonomic aspects of different shift rosters, and issues such as the cost and efficiency of workforce planning.

 Better alignment between staffing level and workload because of self-rostering

 Balancing the workload and the preferences of employees is a difficult task for any workforce planner.
 In addition at NedTrain, there were also considerable peaks and troughs in the workload.
 NedTrain wanted to achieve a better alignment between the staffing level and the actual workload so that is why they introduced self-rostering.